gitops-tools/tekton-ci/README.md

 kubectl apply -f deploy/
 ```

-This defines a Kubernetes Service `tekton-ci-http` on port `8080` which needs to be exposed to GitHub hooks.
+This defines a Kubernetes Service `tekton-ci-http` on port `8080` which needs to be exposed to GitHub hooks, it supports two endpoints `/pipeline` and `/pipelinerun`, the first of these accepts pipeline syntax, the second supports a syntax closer to PipelineRuns.

 After this, create a simple `.tekton_ci.yaml` in the root of your repository, following the example syntax, and it should be executed when a pull-request is created.